 NTD-SC also oversees the African Small Grants program which seeks to increase research capacity in African countries.
-Through funding from USAID and UK aid and in collaboration with the African Research Network on Neglected Tropical Diseases, NTD-SC helps coordinate operational research projects proposed by African researchers on NTDs to help build research equity in public health throughout the continent.
+Through funding from USAID in collaboration with the African Research Network on Neglected Tropical Diseases, NTD-SC helps coordinate operational research projects proposed by African researchers on NTDs to help build research equity in public health throughout the continent.

 Business Process Analysis

 With the support of implementing partners and funders, PHII, through its Requirements Lab, strengthens health systems by helping health agencies and facilities identify process gaps and weaknesses in their business practices.
 A Collaborative Requirements Development Methodology (CRDM) approach is used to help clients clearly document work processes, identify areas of improvement, and define the requirements that outline how information systems should support their work so that ultimately they can provide better health services and protection to their communities.
 This collaborative approach helps public health practitioners and agencies identify areas of similarity, best practices, and intersection so that lessons learned in one scenario can help inform another.